apeiros/baretest/doc/baretest.markdown

-3. Options
+2. Options
 ----------

-Getting information about baretest:
+### Getting information about baretest:

--F --formats
+* -F --formats:
-: Lists the available output formatters
+  Lists the available output formatters

--v
+* -v:
-: Prints the baretest executables and the libs version number
+  Prints the baretest executables and the libs version number

-Running tests:
+### Running tests:

--i --interactive
+* -i --interactive:
-: drop into IRB on error or failure
+  drop into IRB on error or failure
   This flag will make baretest stop execution when an error or a failure is hit.
 It then prints out the status, the assertions description, its code and then drops you into an irb-shell in the context of the failed assertion, with setup already executed.
   You can then try out what caused the assertion to fail.
   Be aware that printing the code relies on your indentation.

--d --debug
+* -d --debug:
-: Set debugging flags.
+  Set debugging flags.
 This sets $DEBUG to true, same as rubys -d switch.

--f --format FORMAT
+* -f --format FORMAT:
-: Use the formatter specified in FORMAT, defaults to 'cli'
+  Use the formatter specified in FORMAT, defaults to 'cli'

--s --setup FILE
+* -s --setup FILE:
-: specify setup file
+  specify setup file
   This option allows you to tell baretest where it finds the setup.rb file, which is normally found in test/setup.rb.

--w --warn
+* -w --warn:
-: Turn warnings on for your script.
+  Turn warnings on for your script.
 This sets $VERBOSE to true, same as rubys -w switch.
   Additionally, some formatters will provide more information (e.g. full backtraces on errors) when $VERBOSE is set.

-4. Writing a formatter
+3. Writing a formatter
 ----------------------

 This section will follow.
 For now, just take a look at the existing formatters.